Year 6 into Year 7 Transition

 It is likely that there will be between 25 – 28 students in your tutor group.
 Class sizes will vary slightly depending on subject and groups being taught at that time.

 We believe at The Pingle Academy that for students to meet aspirations they need to understand the value of hard work and that practice makes perfect.
 Therefore, tasks set to do at home are to support mastery of the skills and knowledge learnt in lessons.

 Each subject and year group follows a homework timetable.
 There is an example on the Year 6 into Year 7 transition menu.
 Some homework will be online, and some will be paper based.
 The academ runs a homework club every day after the academy day for those students that would like some support in completing the tasks.
 Much homework will be based around Knowledge Organisers.
 We will show you how to use these during lessons.

 How will I know what homework I have?

-Most of your homework will be set on MILK or google classroom.
+Most of your homework will be set on the SIMS Student app or google classroom.

 How do I pay for my academy lunch?